Ethnic Online Foundation

 Ethnic Online has also worked on the Ebony Fashion Fair in 2006–2008 as a co-producer in the Boston area.
 Since the incorporation of Ethnic Online, Leonard has developed an active database of over 20,000 professionals throughout New England (and many outside of New England) and has supported their personal and professional development through corporate and community connections.

-Dr. Ruth E. Blake is a senior faculty member in the departments of Geology & Geophysics and Chemical Engineering and in the School of Forestry & Environmental Studies at Yale University and National Thousand Talents Professor in the department of Environmental Engineering at the University of Science & Technology Beijing.
+Dr. Ruth E. Blake is a senior faculty member in the departments of Geology & Geophysics and Chemical Engineering and in the School of Forestry & Environmental Studies at Yale University.
+She is also a member of the Department of Earth and Planetary Sciences, School of Engineering and Applied Sciences and School of the Environment.
 She is a geologist and biogeochemist who is deeply engaged in ocean and space exploration and her core research has focused broadly on the co-evolution of earth and life with emphasis on phosphate, a major chemical requirement for life that also comprises the structural backbone of DNA, cell walls and ATP, which supplies fundamental energy to all cells.

 Professor Blake has developed many new tools to explore scientific questions ranging from the changing temperature of Earth’s oceans over the past 3.8 billion years, to the existence of life on Mars and the metabolic rates of cancer cells.
 As a member of the Yale faculty since 2000, she has advised a host of undergraduate/graduate students and postdocs and has also been actively engaged in a range of K-12 educational outreach and science curriculum development activities, some of which are highlighted below.